open-telemetry/opentelemetry-java-instrumentation/README.md

 ## Manually instrumenting

-> :warning: prior to version 1.0, `opentelemetry-javaagent-<version>-all.jar`
+> :warning: prior to version 1.0, `opentelemetry-javaagent-all.jar`
 only supports interoperability with the same version of `opentelemetry-api`.
-E.g. `opentelemetry-javaagent-0.6.0-all.jar` only interoperates with `opentelemetry-api-0.6.0`.
+E.g. version 0.6.0 of `opentelemetry-javaagent-all.jar` only interoperates with version 0.6.0 of
+`opentelemetry-api`.
 Starting with 1.0, the Java agent will start supporting multiple (1.0+) versions of `opentelemetry-api`.

 You can use the OpenTelemetry `getTracer` or the `@WithSpan` annotation to manually instrument your Java application.